Rehab Resources

 Make your own photo cards or add photos to therapy software

-household object photosBack when I started creating speech therapy software, it was incredibly hard to get good photos.
-I bought an expensive collection of a million photos.
-But they weren't searchable!
-I had to browse through a million photos to find "man throwing football".
+household object photosBack when I started creating speech therapy software, it was hard to get good photos.

 Today, you can just search for "man throwing ball" and get some great photos.
 And if you're just using them at home, that's Fair Use and you can use them free.
 (This is not legal advice.
 I am not a lawyer.)
 I often recommend this for folks using our speech therapy programs Sights'n Sounds 1 and Sights'n Sounds 2.